costantinoai/chess-expertise-2024/docs/SCRATCHPAD.md

 5) Verify scripts run/entry points documented; regenerate API and READMEs

 Todo Checklist
-- [ ] Prune folders not in manuscript
+- [x] Prune folders not in manuscript
-  - [ ] Remove: chess-connectivity/
+  - [x] Remove: chess-connectivity/
-  - [ ] Remove: chess-representational-conn/
+  - [x] Remove: chess-representational-conn/
-  - [ ] Remove: chess-results-vis/
+  - [x] Remove: chess-results-vis/
-  - [ ] Remove: chess-dnn/
+  - [x] Remove: chess-dnn/
-  - [ ] rg sanity check for any remaining references to removed folders
+  - [x] rg sanity check for any remaining references to removed folders (only references remain in docs and archival result scripts)
 - [ ] DRY / Refactors
   - [ ] Unify OutputLogger implementations (prefer one in a shared module; e.g., reuse chess-mvpa/modules/helpers or move a generic version to root/common and import elsewhere)
   - [ ] Centralize seeding (set_rnd_seed), create_run_id, save_script_to_file in a shared utility